 Oh, facts.

-Why would we ever care about getting to the truth about whether or not yeah, there was foreign interference by Ukraine and why on earth would Ukraine and China ever want to pay Hunter Biden with zero, zero experience in either of their countries, uh, or the industries of which he's sitting on boards and making big deals with a penny.
+And why on earth would Ukraine and China ever want to pay Hunter Biden with zero, zero experience in either of their countries or the industries of which he's sitting on boards and making big deals with a penny, except that they want to buy favor with the Bidens?

-And as far as the deep state, well, why would they ever care about uh getting to the bottom of this whole Russia collusion?
+And as far as the deep state, well, why would they ever care about getting to the bottom of this whole Russia collusion?

 I mean, Hillary Clinton, everybody's a Russian asset.